ncik-roberts/ocaml-RFCs/rfcs/pattern-guards.md

 There is a question of whether a warning should be raised in either of these cases:
   - the inner cases are exhaustive.
-  - the inner cases are *non-*exhaustive.
+  - the inner cases are *non*-exhaustive.

 The discussion on [gasche's blog post][gasche] considers some arguments.
 I expect this is something we will continue to discuss in the RFC comments.
 In the meantime, I'll summarize the existing arguments:

   - (In favor of warning for exhaustive matches.)
-The essential feature of pattern guards is that their cases are *non-*exhaustive; otherwise, you could just write a normal `match` expression.
+The essential feature of pattern guards is that their cases are *non*-exhaustive; otherwise, you could just write a normal `match` expression.
 Writing an exhaustive pattern guard is using *too* expressive of a feature than is required, which might be suggestive of a programming error.
 There is analogy between this and the warning that's raised on `let rec f () = ...` where `f` is used nowhere in its definition.
-  - (In favor of warning for *non-*exhaustive matches.)
+  - (In favor of warning for *non*-exhaustive matches.)
 It's a common programming error to write a non-exhaustive match where you intend to match exhaustively.

 ## Prior art